John Cena Will Receive Prestigous Muhammad Ali Legacy Award

 — WWE (@WWE) November 21, 2018

 Lately, Cena has been more focused on his movie career and he hasn’t appeared on WWE TV since the company hosted the Super Show-Down in Australia back in October.
-However, as reported by Inquisitr, Cena is scheduled to return to WWE at the end of December, including Raw and Smackdown tapings.
+However, as reported by Inquisitr, Cena is scheduled to return to WWE at the end of December, including Raw and Smackdown appearances.